Assisted dying

 What if I’m denied assisted dying?

-If your doctor and independent second doctor decide you are not eligible to receive assisted dying, you should be notified and told why your application was denied.
+If your doctor and an independent second doctor decide you are not eligible to receive assisted dying, you’ll be notified and told why your application was denied.

 Can I change my mind and not go through with assisted dying?